eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 - this means that the fixm property can be rightfully reused

 **Envisaged changes to the schemas following meeting on 28/04**
-- The restricted subset of FIXM CORE defined in for the DistressEventUploadMessage will include FIXM CORE property `fx:LastPositionReportType.timeAtPosition`
+- The restricted subset of FIXM CORE defined for the DistressEventUploadMessage will include FIXM CORE property `fx:LastPositionReportType.timeAtPosition`

 ---